Refusals and runouts

 Refusal or runout in horse riding is the failure of a horse to jump a fence to which it is presented.
 This includes any stop in forward motion.
 A runout occurs when the horse quickly moves sideways to go around the fence instead of jumping it, without stopping forward motion.

 Problems

 Refusals and runouts are counted against riders in jumping competitions.
 In show jumping and the stadium phase of eventing, a refusal is worth four penalty points.
 In the cross-country phase of eventing, a refusal counts as 20 penalty points.

 Refusals also have the potential to unseat the rider, which may result in rider injury.
 Refusals also present the possibility that the horse may crash into the obstacle.
 In extreme cases, however, it may be best for a horse to refuse rather than jump a fence which he cannot clear, as he might land on the fence, fall on landing, or flip over.

 Reasons

-There are several reasons for refusals, and therefore a rider must try to identify the problem before reprimanding the horse for his disobedience.
+There are several reasons for refusals, and therefore a rider must try to identify the problem before reprimanding the horse for their disobedience.